alonitac/DevOpsBootcampUPES/tutorials/docker_images.md

 snyk container test my-image:latest --file=Dockerfile
 ```

-### Spot check

-Perform the above steps and make sure `snyk` scans images properly.
-You'll use it in the following exercises.

 ## Multi-stage builds

 Docker multi-stage builds are used to create optimized Docker images by copying artifacts you build in other images into your main image.